TNG/KernelSbom/README.md

     --root-output-in-tree vmlinux \
     --output sbom.spdx.json
   ```
+- Starting from `vmlinux` the script builds the **cmd graph**, a directed acyclic graph (DAG) where nodes are filenames and edges represent build dependencies extracted from `.<filename>.cmd` files.
-Once complete, you should see the generated `sbom.spdx.json` file in your repository directory.
+- Based on the cmd graph, the final `sbom.spdx.json` file is created and saved in this repository’s root directory.

 ## Directory Structure